commerceblock/mercury/doc/merc_blind.md

 ## Blinding considerations

 The aim of 'blinding' the mercury server is to make it so that the server does not and *cannot* know anything that would enable it to identify the coin that it is co-signing for.
-The prevents any censorship and maintainess of any lists in the server impossible.
+This prevents any censorship and maintenance of any lists in the server.

 To achieve this the server cannot know or be able to derive in any way the following values: